LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 # Learning Objectives:

-1. How to launch the IBM Blockchain Platform 2.0 in the IBM Cloud
+1. How to launch the brand new IBM Blockchain Platform 2.0 in the IBM Cloud

-1. On your laptop: how to install the IBM Visual Studio Code with the IBP plugin
+1. On your laptop: how to install the IBM Visual Studio Code with the brand new IBP plugin

 1. How to create your first Smart Contract with Visual Studio Code